alix-tz/phd/posts/008/index.md

 And, a few days later poof! gone, my 300$CA debt.

-Only remained, the 2,56$CA of interest generated durign this period.
+Only remained, the 2,56$CA of interests generated during these three weeks.

 But I surounder, I won't fight any longer.